pearsontechnology/martingale-pack-builder-node/readme.md

   -d DESTFILENAME, --dest DESTFILENAME, --dest-file DESTFILENAME
               Base name of the destination file to provide.
 Default "/pack" -p PORT, --port PORT
               Port to use.
-Default 8080
+Default 8080, use 0 to select a random available port.
   -c CORS, --cors CORS
               Sets the Access-Control-Allow-Origin header.
 Default * --host HOST